+\proof The statement of this lemma is the same as that of Lemma 5.4 of \cite{han:fpt}.
+Although the setting there is slightly different, the proof given there works here as well. \endproof

+\begin{notn} Assume the notation of Lemma~\ref{proper rays} and Definition~\ref{brouwer subsurface}.
+Let ${\cal T}_i \subset \RH$ consist of one representative ($[\tau]$ or $-[\tau]$) of each unoriented homotopy class that is represented by a component of ${h^n}_\#( \beta_i^-) \cap W$ for some $n> 0$.
+The elements of ${\cal T}_i$ are represented by disjoint arcs.
+For any (not necessarily distinct) components $L_1$ and $L_2$ of $\partial W$, the number of elements of ${\cal T}_i$ with one endpoint on $L_1$ and the other on $L_2$ is therefore at most two plus the number of punctures in $W$.
+This is because a region bounded by two such elements and segments of $L_1$ and $L_2$ must contain at least one puncture.
+Thus ${\cal T}_i$ is finite.
+Since the fourth item in the definition of fitted family is satisfied by construction, $\cT_i$ is a fitted family.
+We say that ${\cal T}_i$ is the {\em fitted family determined by $ \beta_i^-$}.
+The fitted family determined by $\beta_i^+$ is defined similarly. \end{notn}

-We used the assumption that $F:S^2 \to S^2$ has zero entropy to conclude that $F$ and hence $f: M \to M$ is isotopic to a composition of Dehn twists along disjoint simple closed curves.
-Lemma~\ref{no horseshoes} below (c.f.
-Theorem 5.5(b) of \cite{han:fpt}) is the only other place in which the entropy zero hypothesis is applied.
+In Section~\ref{sec: normal form} we used the assumption that $F:S^2 \to S^2$ is smooth and has zero entropy to conclude that $f: M \to M$ is isotopic to a composition of Dehn twists along disjoint simple closed curves.
+Lemma~\ref{no doubling} below (c.f.
+Theorem 5.5(b) of \cite{han:fpt}) is the only other place in which smoothness and the entropy zero hypothesis are applied.